 - escape from custody and return to custody

-A victim should, on request, be kept informed of the offender’s impending release or escape from custody or of any change in security classification that result in the offender being eligible for unescorted absence from custody.
+A victim-survivor can be kept informed of the offender’s impending release from custody, if the offender escapes from custody or of any change in security classification that result in the offender being eligible for unescorted absence from custody.

 For further information, contact the NSW Victims Register

 Corrective Services NSW: Corrective Services NSW has responsibility for people who have been convicted of an offence and are in custody.
 Contact via their website or phone (o2) 8346 1374.

 The Forensic Unit of the Mental Health Review Tribunal: The Forensic Unit of the Mental Health Review Tribunal has responsibility for the victims register in relation to forensic patients as defined in the Mental Health (Criminal Procedure) Act 1990.
 Contact via their website or phone on (02) 9816 5955.